Val Venis: European Champion; Intercontinental Champion (1998–2000)

 A few days later, he broke up with Ryan and eventually lost the Intercontinental Title to Road Dogg after only a one-month reign as champion.
-Venis began a feud with Road Dogg and made his WrestleMania debut at WrestleMania XV, where he challenged for the Intercontinental title in a Four Corners Elimination match which also included Ken Shamrock and Goldust.
+Venis began a feud with Road Dogg and made his WrestleMania debut at WrestleMania XV on March 28, where he challenged for the Intercontinental title in a Four Corners Elimination match which also included Ken Shamrock and Goldust.
 Venis failed to win the match.
 Throughout the rest of the year, he found himself having "woman troubles" with Nicole Bass, Chyna, and Debra.
-At Over the Edge, Venis and Nicole Bass defeated Jeff Jarrett and Debra, Venis reunited with the Godfather and they began challenging for the Tag Team titles. on the May 24 episode of Raw, Venis was defeated by The Rock in the main event.
+At Over the Edge on May 23, Venis and Nicole Bass defeated Jeff Jarrett and Debra, Venis reunited with the Godfather and they began challenging for the WWF Tag Team Championship.
+On the May 24 episode of Raw is War, Venis was defeated by The Rock in the main event.
 Venis then entered the 1999 King of the Ring tournament but was eliminated in the first round by Chyna.
-On the July 12 episode of Raw, Venis and The Godfather faced the Hardy Boyz for the titles, but the Hardy Boyz retained the titles by getting disqualified.
+On the July 12 episode of Raw is War, Venis and The Godfather faced the Hardy Boyz for the titles, but the Hardy Boyz retained the titles by getting disqualified.
 Venis and the Godfather started a feud with Droz and Albert.
-The next week on Raw, Venis and Godfather, Droz and Albert, and the Acolytes challenged the Hardys to a fatal four-way elimination tag team match for the titles, where the Hardys went on to retain the titles.
+The next week on Raw is War, Venis and Godfather, Droz and Albert, and the Acolytes challenged the Hardys to a fatal four-way elimination tag team match for the titles, where the Hardys went on to retain the titles.

-He started a feud with Steve Blackman and defeated him at Unforgiven.
-His next feud was with Mark Henry, whom he beat at Rebellion.
-He engaged in feuds with several main eventers including The Rock, Mankind, and Steve Austin. on the October 21 episode of SmackDown!, Venis faced Stone Cold Steve Austin in the main event where he lost.
-At No Mercy, Venis faced Mankind in a winning effort.
-In late 1999, Venis started a feud with European Champion The British Bulldog over the title.
-At Survivor Series, Venis teamed up with Mark Henry, Gangrel, and Steve Blackman to face the British Bulldog and the Mean Street Posse with his team winning the match.
+He started a feud with Steve Blackman and defeated him at Unforgiven on September 26.
+His next feud was with Mark Henry, whom he beat at Rebellion on October 2.
+He engaged in feuds with several main eventers including The Rock, Mankind, and Steve Austin.
+At No Mercy on October 17, Venis faced Mankind in a winning effort.
+On the October 21 episode of SmackDown!, Venis faced Stone Cold Steve Austin in the main event where he lost.
+Venis later started a feud with European Champion The British Bulldog over the title.
+At Survivor Series on November 14, Venis teamed up with Mark Henry, Gangrel, and Steve Blackman to face the British Bulldog and the Mean Street Posse with his team winning the match.

-At Armageddon, Venis pinned the British Bulldog in a triple threat match with D-Lo Brown to win the WWF European Championship.
-At the Royal Rumble, Venis competed in the Royal Rumble match where he was eliminated by Kane.
-On the February 10, 2000 episode of SmackDown!, he dropped the European Title to Kurt Angle, ending his two-month reign.
+At Armageddon on December 12, Venis pinned the British Bulldog in a triple threat match with D-Lo Brown to win the WWF European Championship.
+On the January 10, 2000 episode of Raw is War, Venis defeated Edge to retain the title.
+At the Royal Rumble on January 23, Venis competed in the Royal Rumble match where he was eliminated by Kane.
+On the February 10 episode of SmackDown!, he dropped the European Title to Kurt Angle, ending his two-month reign.
 Around this time, Morley largely disappeared from WWF television programming until mid-May, due to a legitimate neck injury which limited his mobility.